 Unfortunately, the tourism industry doesn’t always smell of roses and there are also several negative economic impacts of tourism.

-Economic leakage in tourism is when money spent does not remain in the country but ends up elsewhere; therefore limiting the economic benefits of tourism to the host destination.
+Economic leakage in tourism is one of the major negative economic impacts of tourism.
+This is when money spent does not remain in the country but ends up elsewhere; therefore limiting the economic benefits of tourism to the host destination.

 The biggest culprits of economic leakage are multinational and internationally-owned corporations, all-inclusive holidays and enclave tourism.